SamueleD98/assignment_1/README.md

 4. If the robot's battery is low on energy, the robot should stop the current action and go in a specific room for recharging.

 ### Assumptions
+- The map is passed to the system as ontology stored in a .owl file
+- The maps follow the same scheme as the one given for the assignment (i.e. same ontology, different ABox)
+- The robot starts its motion with enough energy to load the map (so a *battery low* stimulus is ignored in that state).
+Otherwise the robot wouldn't be able to reach the recharge room since if it didn't load the information about the environment before the stimulus.
+- When low on battery, the robot is able to reach the recharging room even if this is not adjacent to the current location.
+- May happens the battery result full after a *battery low* signal comes.
+Why this, it's not part of the discusion (could be a battery level misreading,  poor/defective hardware,.. ).

 ### Package List